AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 date: 2018-02-18T04:04:25.255Z
 ---
 # Core Vaccines
-The core vaccines include DA2PP and Rabies.
+The core vaccines include DA2PP (Distemper virus, adenovirus-2, parvovirus and parainfluenza)***** and Rabies.
 Depending on where you live, leptospirosis may also be considered a core vaccination.
 For example, in California, leptospirosis is considered to be a core vaccine.

 ## Rabies
 Rabies is a virus spread through the saliva of infected animals.
 The most common reason for your pet to become infected with rabies through a bite from infected wildlife or another rabid pet.
 Rabies is also zoonotic, which means if a human is bitten by a rabid animal, they can also become infected with rabies.